gtraines/comando/README.md

 This communication happens over a stream (e.g. serial port), and will follow some structure (a protocol) that defines how data (i.e. messages) are organized.
-This structure is mirrored in comando.
+This structure is mirrored in commando.

 ## Streams